ruifelixpereira/service-health-funcapp/README.md

     (...)
   }
 ```
-Copy and paste the json response from above Azure CLI to your GitHub Repository > Settings > dev environment > Add a new secret > `AZURE_PUBLISH_RBAC_CREDENTIALS`.
+Copy and paste the json response from above Azure CLI to your GitHub Repository > Settings > Environments > dev environment > Add environment secret > `AZURE_PUBLISH_RBAC_CREDENTIALS`.

 Additionally, add a new variable `AZURE_FUNCTIONAPP_NAME` to the GitHub Action environment that specifies the name of your Function App.
 This variable will be used in the GitHub Action workflow file to deploy your Function App.